Shreyas-21/ocaml.org/data/planet/ocamlorg/deprecating-opam-1-2-0.md

 and higher.

 As we prepare the plan for [1.2.2 -> 2.0
-migration](https://github.com/ocaml/opam/issues/2918), it is clear that we need a "one-in one-out" policy on releases in order to preserve the overall health of the package repository -- maintaining three separate releases and formats of the repository is not practical.
+migration](https://github.com/ocaml/opam/issues/2918 - [403 Forbidden]), it is clear that we need a "one-in one-out" policy on releases in order to preserve the overall health of the package repository -- maintaining three separate releases and formats of the repository is not practical.
 Therefore the 1.2.0 release needs to be actively